 By the outbreak of war in 1914, both of Joseph’s older sisters had married.
 His brother Edward had married in 1913 and had two children when he was conscripted in May 1916.
 Because he had longstanding health problems, Edward was placed on the Army Reserve and became a worker at Vickers munitions factory in Erith, Kent.

 Joseph was conscripted towards the end of 1916 and served only in the 2nd Hampshire once in France in 1917 and in 1918.
 The 2nd Hampshire were present at the Arras offensive in 1917 and at 3rd Ypres, notably in August and October 1917.
-In March 1918 the they where still in the Ypres Salient but were moved south in early April when the enemy offensive between Ypres and Bethune threatened the import centres of Armentières and Hazebrouck.
-The situation was only stabilised by the end of April when they were digging the reserve line around La Motte, some three miles to south of Hazebrouk.
-A tour of duty in forward positions between the 6 and 13 of May was described as ‘quiet with few casualties’.
-Enemy planes had overflown the nearby Bois d’Aval strafing and dropping bombs each afternoon with little effect.
-Something that might have made Joseph think of his brother Charles who was in the RAF back in England in 1918.
+In March 1918 they were still in the Ypres Salient but were moved south in early April when the enemy offensive between Ypres and Bethune threatened the import centres of Armentières and Hazebrouck.
+The situation was only stabilised by the end of April when they were digging the reserve line around La Motte, some three miles to the south of Hazebrouk.
+A tour of duty in forward positions between the 6 and 13 May was described as ‘quiet with few casualties’.
+Enemy planes had overflown the nearby Bois d’Aval strafing and dropping bombs each afternoon with little effect, something that might have made Joseph think of his brother Charles who was in the RAF back in England in 1918.
 With no other detail, the casualties for the 6 May 1918 were listed as ‘3 killed, 3 wounded, 3 sick to hospital, 3 reinforcements, 1 died of wounds’.
-Joseph Rogers had been killed in action on that day.
+Joseph Rogers was one of those killed in action on that day.